Addictions we treat

 At New Leaf, we understand how addiction can affect your life.

 The word addiction is used in several different ways.
 One describes physical addictions.
-This is a biological state in which the body adapts to the presence of a drug so that drug no longer has the same effect, otherwise known as a tolerance.
+This is a biological state in which the body adapts to the presence of a drug so that the drug no longer has the same effect, otherwise known as a tolerance.
 Because of tolerance, the biological reaction of withdrawal occurs when the drug is discontinued.
 Another form of physical addiction is the phenomenon of overreaction by the brain to the drugs or triggers that are associated with the drugs.
 A problematic drinker walking into a bar, for instance, will feel an extra pull to have a drink because of these triggers.

 The focus of the addictions isn’t what matters